Penllergaer: Local government

 Penllergaer is administered by the City and County of Swansea Council and an elected member for Penllergaer sits on the County Council.

 Penllergaer has its own elected Community Council.

 Sport

-Penllergaer has its own village rugby and football teams, the football teams play in Camarthenshire League, the 1st team in Division 2 and the reserves in Reserve Division 2.
+Penllergaer has its own football and cricket teams.
+In 2025 the mens senior football team won Division 2 of the Swansea senior league.
+Penllergaer Juniors has both boys and girls from under 5’s to under 14’s.

-Neighboring places
+Neighbouring places

 The nearby places are Garden Village, Gorseinon, Fforestfach, Llangyfelach, Grovesend, Pontlliw and Felindre.